 - I cut out the coffee and added in more water and herbal teas.

-I added in whole foods that have natural healthy fats that are so needed by our body.
-Our fat-soluble vitamins are dependent on them, so are our hormones and our brains.
-These healthy fats also help us to feel fuller and unlike sugar that gives us a sugar high and then crash an hour later, and before you know it, we’re looking for our next fix to give us that energy we so desperately need.
+I added more whole foods that have natural healthy fats that are so needed by our bodies.
+Our fat-soluble vitamins are dependent on them, and so are our hormones and our brains.
+These healthy fats also help us to feel fuller and unlike sugar which gives us a sugar high and then crashes an hour later, and before you know it, we’re looking for our next fix to give us that energy we so desperately need.

 Cutting out the processed sugar made a HUGE difference in my energy, my skin, and my digestion.

-Here is a quick example, the yogurt on the top looks good, but you see it has 26 grams of sugar.
+Here is a quick example, the yoghurt on the top looks good, but you see it has 26 grams of sugar.
 Now in case you didn’t know, every 4 grams of sugar equals 1 tsp of sugar.
-That serving of yogurt has 4.5 tsp of added sugar.
-The second option is plain Greek yogurt and has only 6 grams of sugar per serving, so 1.5 tsp sugar naturally occurring from the milk.
+That serving of yoghurt has 4.5 tsp of added sugar.
+The second option is plain Greek yoghurt which has only 6 grams of sugar per serving, so 1.5 tsp sugar naturally occurring from the milk.
 See how sneaky labels can be.
 (I will talk about reading nutrition labels further in my series.)

 If you want healthy skin, you need to have a healthy body.
-Something to remember is disease develops over time, sometimes over many years, and then it may get diagnosed.
-It could be diabetes, high blood pressure, heart disease, or maybe its cystic acne, rosacea, eczema, or psoriasis.
+Remember disease develops over time, sometimes over many years, and then it may get diagnosed.
+It could be diabetes, high blood pressure, heart disease, or maybe cystic acne, rosacea, eczema, or psoriasis.
 To prevent disease or skin issues of all kinds, think about your diet, this is where it starts.
-Our body is made to heal, if we can eliminate the source of our health issues, like processed foods, toxic ingredients in our food and skincare products, then our bodies will thank us!
+Our body is made to heal, when we eliminate the source of our health issues, like processed foods, and toxic ingredients in our food and skincare products, then our bodies will thank us!